city-of-baltimore/citistatQuartoTemplate/README.md

 ### Create an new folder and template

 In this scenario, an analyst is starting a fresh new quarto doc in a new folder.
-A folder will be created, with a bloilerplate `.qmd` template and the Citistat branding.
-The `.qmd` template is then editted with original content.

 The following line will create a new folder containing a boilerplate `.qmd` template with Citistat branding:

 ```bash
 quarto use template city-of-baltimore/citistatQuartoTemplate